konkolorado/serverscoop/README.md

 - The variable naming convention in go is MixedCaps or mixedCaps

+- Functions and methods can return multiple values.
+A common idiom is to return a result as well as the error which the calling function can check if is nil or not.

+- Functions and methods can name their return values.
+This lets the values be used as regular variables (like incoming parameters) -- at function start, they are initialized to zero values for their type.
+If the function or method returns with no args, the current values of the return params are used as the returned values.

+- Go has a defer keyword which schedules a function call to be run immediately (right before) before the calling function returns.
+Arguments to the deferred function are evaluated when the defer executes, not when the call executes.

+- new() is a way of allocating memory. new(T) zeroes out the new storage according to what the zero value of T's type is.
+It returns a pointer to the space.

+- make() can only create slices, maps and channels and returns an uninitialized value of type T.

+- Passing an array to a function will cause the function to receive a copy of the array, not a pointer to it.
+Also, the size of the array is part of its type.
+Passing pointers to an array to a function, however, isn't idiomatic and this functionality should instead be provided by using Slices

+- Slices wrap arrays and are more convenient when dealing with sequences of data.
+They hold a reference to the underlying array and if you assign one slice to another, they both refer to the same array.
+Changes that one slice makes to the array will be visible to other slices.
+The length of a slice may be changed as long as it's still in the limits of the underlying array

+- Maps are dicts.
+Maps hold references to the underlying data structure so if a function modifies that contents of a map, changes will be available outside the function.
+Lookups for a key that doesn't exist will return the zero value of the map's key type.
+To distinguish between zero values and missing keys, check the error return via the "comma ok" idiom.

+- Variables can be initialized like constants but the initializer can be an expression evaluated at run time i.e. home = os.Getenv("HOME")

+- Each source file can have its own [multiple] init() to set up required state or verify correctness of program state before real execution begins. init() is called after the variable declarations in a package and those are evaluated after the imported packages have been initialized.

+- It can be useful to import a package only for its side effects.
+To do this, rename the package to the blank identifier i.e. import _ "net/http/pprof"

+- A goroutine has a simple model: it is a function executing concurrently with other goroutines in the same address space.
+Goroutines are multiplexed onto multiple OS threads so if one should block, such as while waiting for I/O, others continue to run.

+- There is a built-in panic() function panic that in effect creates a run-time error that will stop the program

+- You can use recover() to regain control of a goroutine that is unwinding due to a panic

 - Check your current go environment
   ```go env [ENV_VAR]```